CaiLiLab/MuRaL/README.md

 <img src="./images/mural-logo.jpg" alt="MuRaL logo" width="300"/>

 ## 1. Overview
-**MuRaL**, short for **Mu**tation **Ra**te **L**earner, is a computational framework based on neural networks to generate single-nucleotide mutation rates across the genome.
+**MuRaL**, short for **Mu**tation **Ra**te **L**earner, is a computational framework based on neural networks to learn and predict single-nucleotide mutation rates.

-The MuRaL network architecture has two major modules (shown below), one is for learning signals from local genomic regions (<20bp from the focal nucleotide) of a focal nucleotide, the other for learning signals from expanded regions (up to 1kb from the focal nucleotide).
+The MuRaL network architecture has two major modules (shown below), one is for learning signals from local genomic regions (e.g. 10bp on each side of the focal nucleotide) of a focal nucleotide, the other for learning signals from expanded regions (e.g. 1kb on each side of the focal nucleotide).

 <img src="./images/model_schematic.jpg" alt="model schematic" width="800"/>